-PREREQUISITE: Computer Information Systems 22B or equivalent.
+PREREQUISITE: (For this section only) Computer Information Systems 36B or 35A or equivalent.

 ADVISORY: Mathematics 212 or equivalent.

 COURSE DESCRIPTION: Application of software engineering techniques to the design and development of large programs; data abstraction and structures and associated algorithms: stacks, queues, linked lists, trees, graphs, and hash tables; internal and external sorting; use of recursion; team project.